lajanugen/S2V/README.md

 The description of a sentence encoder looks like the following.
 ```
 {
 	"encoder": "gru",                               # Type of encoder
 	"encoder_dim": 1200,                            # Dimensionality of encoder
 	"bidir": true,                                  # Uni/bi directional
 	"checkpoint_path": "",                          # Path to checkpoint
 	"vocab_configs": [                              # Configuration of vocabulary/word embeddings
 	{
 		"mode": "trained",                      # Vocabulary mode: fixed/trained/expand
 		"name": "word_embedding",
 		"dim": 620,                             # Word embedding size
 		"size": 50001,                          # Size of vocabulary
 		"vocab_file": "BC_dictionary.txt",      # Dictionary file
 		"embs_file": ""                         # Provide external embeddings file
 	}
 	]
 }
 ```

-Vocabulary mode can be one of 'fixed', 'trained' or 'expand'.
-The 'fixed' mode represents the case where fixed, pre-trained (GloVe) embeddings are used.
-In the 'trained' mode, word embeddings are trained from scratch.
-The 'expand' mode, which is only used during evaluation on downstream tasks, refers to using an expanded vocabulary.
+Vocabulary mode can be one of *fixed*, *trained* or *expand*.
+These modes represent the following cases.
+* *fixed* - Use fixed, pre-trained embeddings.
+* *trained* - Train word embeddings from scratch.
+* *expand* - Use an expanded vocabulary.
+Only used during evaluation on downstream tasks.

 `checkpoint_path` and `vocab_file` have to be specified only for evaluation.